jeancia/kanban-manager/README.md

 #kanban manager

 kanban manager is a simple application for sprint

+kanban manager sert a follow evolution to sprint

 #How to use :

-create a new session and a new sprint, the load bar evolute nwhile the sprint
+create a new session and a new sprint, the load bar evolute while the sprint